patrikx3/redis-ui/README.md

 - **Clipboard:** text can be copied directly; binary data requires the download button

 ### Key Export / Import
-- **Export:** download all keys in the current database as a JSON file — supports string, list, set, zset, hash, stream, and JSON types with binary data encoded as base64 and TTL preservation
+- **Export:** download keys as a JSON file — supports string, list, set, zset, hash, stream, and JSON types with binary data encoded as base64 and TTL preservation
+- **Search-aware:** when a search is active, export only the matching results; otherwise export all keys in the current database
 - **Import:** upload a previously exported JSON file with a preview dialog showing all keys with their translated types, CDK virtual scrolling for large key sets, and conflict handling (overwrite or skip existing keys)
-- **Buttons:** export (download) and import (upload) icons are in the tree controls toolbar next to the search and add key buttons
+- **Hamburger menu:** export and import actions are accessible from the `⋮` menu in the tree controls toolbar; the menu label dynamically shows the key count and whether it's exporting all keys or search results

+### Real-Time Monitoring Dashboard
+- **Live metrics:** memory usage, ops/sec, connected clients, hit rate, network I/O, expired/evicted keys — all updating in real time
+- **uPlot charts:** lightweight canvas charts (~35KB) for memory, ops/sec, clients, and network I/O with theme-aware colors
+- **Slow log viewer:** recent slow queries with execution duration
+- **Client list:** all connected Redis clients with address, database, current command, idle time, and kill button
+- **Memory top keys:** top 20 biggest keys by memory usage with byte sizes
+- **Auto-refresh:** toggle auto-polling for client list and memory top keys
+- **Pause/resume:** pause live updates without leaving the page
+- **Theme + language reactive:** charts reinitialize on theme or language change

 ### User Interface
 - **Responsive design:** works on phones, tablets, and desktops